How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 6. Optimize background processes

-• Close unnecessary apps and overlays.
+• Close unnecessary apps and overlays (Discord overlay, game capture, browser tabs).

 GPU and render settings for VR